How Much Do League of Legend Players Get Paid?

-With the competitive League of Legends scene growing year on year becoming a Pro can now earn you a significant pay check if you can compete with the best.
-In 2013 the US government recognised eSports players as professional athletes which was a huge win for the online gaming industry and continues to drive the growth and money in eSports.
+With the competitive League of Legends scene growing year on year becoming a Pro can now earn you a significant paycheck if you can compete with the best.
+In 2013 the US government recognised eSports players as professional athletes which was a huge win for the online gaming industry and continue to drive the growth and money in eSports.

 In this article we’ll be discussing the way pros earn money but also the way strong players can make money too.